 A corporation is into manufacturing of handbags and shoes.
 They are planning to install a new manufacturing unit and have hired consultants and lawyers for doing due-diligence and making legal contracts.
 Let us assume that the life of this new manufacturing unit is going to be 10 years.
 The consultation and legal fees total an amount of INR 2500000.

 The company will make an entire payment of INR 2500000 at the beginning of the project, i.e. the beginning of year 1.
 But it will not enter this amount entirely in “expenses” head.
 Rather, it will “defer” the INR 2500000 to balance sheet accounts such as new project costs.
 The company will charge INR 250000 (INR 2500000 spread over 10 years) of the new project costs to expenses each year.

-Another example of deferring expenses can be seen in insurance premium payments.
+Another example can be seen in insurance premium payments.

 The insurance premium is paid in advance in return for accidental coverage in coming months or years.